n303p4/sailor-fox/README.md

 > ### `format_name` \[string, default `null`]
 > Optional format name, e.g. `"discord"`.
 Set this to use chat-specific text formatting, e.g. bold.

-The backend responds with a flat JSON array that contains zero or more strings.
+The backend responds with a flat JSON array that contains zero or more strings, each of which represents part of the command output.
 If the HTTP status code is 200, the command completed normally.
 Any other status code should be understood as an error.